E-paper Display -- FAQ

 Q: What is the temperature range for Matrix E-Paper displays?

-A: The operating temperature range for an Matrix display is from 0-50 °C, and the storage temperature range is from -20-70°C.
+A: The operating temperature range for a Matrix e-ink display is from 0°C-50 °C, and the storage temperature range is from -20°C-70°C.

 Q: What is waveform?